-Introduction of the NOVOMATIC Biometric SystemTM (NBS) in 14 countries of the Group
+Introduction of the NOVOMATIC Biometric System[TM] (NBS) in 14 countries of the Group

+This section provides a summary of the most important results and measures described in this chapter.

+• "We ensure that our employees are well trained in player protection and pay close attention to identifying problematic
-PRINCIPLES OF THE RESPONSIBLE ENTERTAINMENT CODE

-NOVOMATIC always acts in accordance with the law.

-NOVOMATIC represents strict protection of minors.

-NOVOMATIC values informed customers.
+PRINCIPLES OF THE RESPONSIBLE ENTERTAINMENT CODE NOVOMATIC always acts in accordance with the law.
+NOVOMATIC represents strict protection of minors. Ш NOVOMATIC values informed customers.
+IV